nullpspace/active-matter-project/README.md

 # active-matter-project

-Morten and Mikkel's project on active matter
+This is Morten and Mikkel's repository for a project on Active Matter which is made in collaboration with Amin Doostmohammadi from NBI